SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Narrowing can produce the never type if the thing was narrowed to impossibility A type guard is any check that narrows the type of a thing.
-In TS, type guards for basic types uses typeof.
+In TS, type guards for basic types uses typeof. in TS, a type predicate is a function that returns a boolean value.
+The boolean value determines if the thing is the specified type.
+A type predicate is specified by adding ` is <type>` to the end of the return type.
+In effect, using a type predicate acts as a custom type guard.

 ##### Type annotation